 Level 3 (rapid) charging: Rapid charging is the fastest type of electric car charging available, and includes speeds upwards of 50kW.
 There’s no hard limit on what constitutes a ‘Rapid’ charger, and there are chargers out there that can offer up to 350kW speeds.
 They are rare, and very few cars can actually handle that much power.

-Most rapid chargers you encounter will likely be between 50kW and 150kW.
-That said, Tesla owners will be able to take advantage of the company’s 250kW superchargers, which have been built across the United States.
+Most rapid chargers you encounter will likely be between 50kW and 150kW, though higher speeds do exist.
+Tesla owners, for instance, will be able to take advantage of the company’s 250kW Superchargers, which have been built across the United States.
 Rapid chargers can usually recharge your car in around an hour.
 They utilize Direct Current (DC) power.

 It’s also worth noting that while chargers can offer certain maximum speeds, your car’s recharge speed will fully depend on the car itself.
 So an 11 kW fast charger will only dish out 7 kW speeds if the car it’s plugged into can’t handle anything faster.
 So you need to be familiar with your own car’s capabilities, and the recharge specs provided by the manufacturer.